 How to define culture

-Culture is pretty hard to define and has become the bane of many a manager’s existence.
+Culture is pretty hard to define and, thus, has become the bane of many a manager’s existence.
 How do you fix something if you can’t even define it?
-There’s no magic bullet for creating the perfect work environment.
-But there are a couple of things you can do right, and a couple things that can kill a vibe.
+There’s no silver bullet for creating the perfect work environment.
+But there are a couple of things that, if you do them right, can go a long way in creating a healthy, fun, and diverse workplace that people are proud (and excited) to be a part of.

 Joshua Levine’s 2019 book Great Mondays is a must-read if you’re interested in transforming your culture.
 He lists six components for solidifying a healthy work environment:

-The first three are the foundation of the culture while the last three put them into practice.
-You can’t work on the last three until you’ve defined the first two and started to behave like they’re true.
-Defining the first three will help lead you to your choices in establishing the last three.
+The first three are the foundation of the culture, while the last three put them into practice.
+You can’t work on the last three until you’ve defined the first—and started to behave like they’re true.
+Defining your organization's unique purpose, values, and behaviors will help lead you to your choices in establishing the last three.

-We all know how culture can impact a company for the better or worse.
-But let’s talk about how t-shirts fit into your plan for revamping your business.
+Anyway: we all know how culture can impact a company for the better or worse.
+Now, let’s talk about how company t-shirts fit into your plan for revamping your business.

 Four reasons why t-shirts are an effective tool for promoting company culture